Philip Jardine Partner, Head of Real Estate in Wales, Thames Valley & London

 “Philip Jardine heads the firm's built environment department.
 He has a broad real estate practice covering a broad range of property transactions, and he also offers experience of major development and regeneration projects.”

-Phil is a partner and Divisional Director of the Built Environment division.
-He has considerable experience of large-scale public and private development work, joint ventures, regeneration projects and property transactions particularly relating to the governmental, health and education sectors.
+Phil is a Partner and Head of Real Estate in Wales, the Thames Valley and London.
+He has experience of large-scale public and private development work, joint ventures, regeneration projects and property transactions particularly relating to the governmental, health and education sectors.

 Main areas of practice